jhsu802701/tutorial-docker-stretch/04-use_jekyll_image.md

 * Entering the following commands in a terminal in your desktop Linux system:
 ```
 cd
-cd jhsu802701
+cd rubyonracetracks
 cd docker-debian-stretch # Back to the directory for using Docker images
 ```
 * Enter the command "ls" to see the available scripts.
 * Create the files for using a Docker container based on the development Docker image.
   * If you are using 64-bit Linux, enter the following command:
   ```
-  sh rbenv-jekyll.sh
+  sh jekyll-general.sh
   ```
   * If you are using 32-bit Linux, enter the following command:
   ```
-  sh 32rbenv-jekyll.sh
+  sh jekyll-general.sh
   ```
+  * When prompted for an offset of the port number, enter "0".
   * Enter the following command to enter the directory for using the development image:
   ```
-  cd rbenv-jekyll
+  cd jekyll-general
   ```
   * Enter the command "ls".
-Note that this "rbenv-jekyll" directory contains scripts for using the jhsu802701/32bit-debian-stretch-rbenv-jekyll or jhsu802701/debian-stretch-rbenv-jekyll Docker image.
+Note that this "jekyll-general" directory contains scripts for using the rubyonracetracks/32bit-debian-stretch-jekyll-general or rubyonracetracks/debian-stretch-jekyll-general Docker image.
 Again, these scripts come with important parameters already filled in for you.
   * Enter the command "ls shared".
 You can see the files within the shared directory.
 * Download the Jekyll Docker image and start a Docker container based on it by entering the following command:
 ```